 Professional nurses entered the Canadian Army Medical Corps as Nursing Sisters in 1904 and were the first women in the British Empire to receive military rank.

 More than 3,100 Nursing Sisters served in the Royal Canadian Army Medical Corps during the First World War, providing skilled nursing care to the sick and wounded, often working in difficult conditions, including under enemy fire.

-More than 3,100 nurses, then known as Nursing Sisters, served in the Royal Canadian Army Medical Corps during the First World War.
-By the end of the First World War, approximately 45 Nursing Sisters had given their lives, dying from enemy attacks including the bombing of a hospital and the sinking of a hospital ship, or from disease.
+Approximately 45 Nursing Sisters had lost their lives by the end of the First World War, dying from enemy attacks, including the bombing of a hospital and the sinking of a hospital ship, or from disease.

 Veterans Affairs Canada describes the Nursing Sisters as “unyielding women who braved all the hardships of war to do their duty and care for their patients, and of those who nursed the casualties left in the wake of war.”